comapi/comapi-sdk-js/docs/queryingEvents.md

         case "conversationMessage.sent":
         // add message to local conversation store
         // also end a messageStatus update of delivered for this message
-        // You can send anothe update of read when you display the message to the user break;
+        // You can send another update of read when you display the message to the user break;

         case "conversationMessage.read":